viral32111/website/dynamic/page/legal/cookie-policy.md

 # Cookie Policy

+This policy was last modified on the 30th of July 2022 at 09:25 UTC.

 This website utilises a single [cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) to identify your current browsing session.

 This cookie will erase itself once you navigate away from this website, close your browser, or manually clear your cookies.